-All you need to know about Apple’s M1 Pro and M1 Max chips in the new MacBook Pro
+Apple’s M1 Pro and M1 Max chips: what you need to know | Stuff

-Apple’s released a new MacBook Pro.
-It’s got a fancy new design, lots of ports and no Touch Bar.
-It’s also ludicrously powerful.
-That last bit’s down to the M1 Pro and the M1 Max.
+Although Apple has now released its M2 chip, but putting aside the Intel-powered Mac Pro for now, the most powerful hardware in the Apple lineup runs the M1 Pro and M1 Max – these chips were introduced in late 2021 inside the 14 and 16-inch MacBook Pro as well as the Mac Studio.

-These chips are the latest upshot of Apple taking control of its own silicon, making the company’s own M1 seem like yesterday’s news – a trick the M1 itself last year pulled on the rest of the industry.
+These chips are the latest upshot of Apple taking control of its own silicon, making the company’s own M1 seem like yesterday’s news – a trick the M1 itself pulled on the rest of the industry in 2020.
+Here’s what you need to know about the Pro and Max.

 They’re fast – really fast